WELCOME TO THE 2015, 2017, and 2018

-Delegates must be enrolled in a JMUN advisory, complete all assignments, and maintain a 3.5 GPA in scholarship and citizenship with no Ds or Fs in academic grades, or Is or Us for citizenship grades throughout the course of the school year in order to participate in the conference.
+Delegates must be enrolled in a JMUN advisory, complete all assignments for the competition on time, and maintain high academic and citizenship grades in their classes (A's/B's; E's/M's) throughout the course of the school year in order to participate in the conference.